jharveysmith/postgresql/README.md

 wal-e
 -----

-Enables wal-e backup to S3.
 Taken from the wal-e cookbook and added here.
 Installs wal-e from git along with its dependancies.
-Adds a weekly cronjob to perform basebackups plus sets the archive command to enable WAL shipping.

 Requires the following attributes be set: node['postgresql']['config']['archive\_mode']